 Rachel Bozarth, University of Maryland, Faculty Research Assistant

-I work for the University of Maryland as a research assistant analyzing honey bee alcohol samples from the Bee Informed Partnership and the APHIS National Honey bee Survey.
-I specialize in Nosema spore counts, but also enjoy field work in the USDA BRL bee yards.
-I have my bachelor’s degree in Environmental Science from Wesley College and I wish to continue my education in Entomology and beekeeping.
-Before coming to BIP, I worked on a variety of projects at UMD including scouting corn fields for brown marmorated stink bug, testing the effectiveness of SHB traps and assisting with horticulture research at the UMD Wye Research Center.
-I love the learning environment my job provides and in the future I hope to start a bee yard of my own.
-Read my blog here.
+Rachel Bozarth works for the University of Maryland as a research assistant analyzing honey bee alcohol samples from the Bee Informed Partnership and the APHIS National Honey bee Survey.
+She specializes in Nosema spore counts, but also enjoys field work in the USDA BRL bee yards.
+She received her bachelor’s degree in Environmental Science from Wesley College and wants to continue her education in Entomology and beekeeping.
+Before coming to BIP, she worked on a variety of projects at UMD including scouting corn fields for brown marmorated stink bug, testing the effectiveness of SHB traps and assisting with horticulture research at the UMD Wye Research Center.

 Heather Eversole, University of Maryland, Faculty Research Assistant

-As a Faculty Research Assistant, I am a part of the Bee Diagnostic team located at the University of Maryland, College Park.
-I process samples for the Bee Informed Partnership and APHIS National Honey Bee Survey, primarily seeking out the parasitic mite, Varroa.
-I wear many hats including generating reports, managing lab functions as well as assisting undergraduates with honey bee related projects.
-Prior to my honey bee research interests I took part in submerged aquatic vegetation research projects located on the Chesapeake Bay as well as field work involving mangroves in Belize and Florida.
-You might say I was “stung” by honey bees and now I am hooked.
-I have my bachelor’s degree in Ecology and Evolutionary Biology from the University of Maryland and always eager to expand my entomology knowledge.
-Read my blog here.
+As a Faculty Research Assistant, Heather Eversole is a part of the Bee Diagnostic team located at the University of Maryland, College Park.
+She processes samples for the Bee Informed Partnership and APHIS National Honey Bee Survey, primarily seeking out the parasitic mite, Varroa.
+She wears many hats including generating reports, managing lab functions as well as assisting undergraduates with honey bee related projects.
+Prior to her honey bee research interests, she took part in submerged aquatic vegetation research projects located on the Chesapeake Bay as well as field work involving mangroves in Belize and Florida.
+She received her bachelor’s degree in Ecology and Evolutionary Biology from the University of Maryland.

 Andrew Garavito, University of Maryland, Faculty Research Assistant

-My interest in Honey bees began while working as a field technician for Dr. Galen Dively.
-I helped with hive management, in-hive sampling, and the preparation of hive samples (wax, honey, bee bread, bees and larvae) to be tested for Imidacloprid.
-I was immediately fascinated with Honey bees, so I jumped at the opportunity to work in the vanEngelsdorp lab at UMD during my last semester as an undergraduate.
-Upon graduation with my BS in General Biology, I was offered a position in the vanEngelsdorp lab and the Bee Informed Partnership.
-I am looking forward to helping out with the various BIP projects here at UMD.
+Andrew’s interest in Honey bees began while working as a field technician for Dr. Galen Dively.
+He has helped with hive management, in-hive sampling, and the preparation of hive samples to be tested for Imidacloprid.
+During his last semester as an undergraduate student, he had the opportunity to intern in the vanEngelsdorp lab at UMD.
+He graduated from UMD with a BS in General Biology, and was offered a position in the vanEngelsdorp lab and the Bee Informed Partnership.

 Marjorie Gurganus, North Carolina State University, Research Associate, Tarpy Lab